Did Abraham-Hicks Kill Ari? The question buzzed, following her suicide, when the Abe Forum wiped her identity out of the website.

 Possible Evidence: Did Abraham-Hicks Kill Ari?

-But before ending her own life, determined to keep trying and to support others suffering depression, Ari addressed a friend on the forum who was in pain this way:
+But before ending her own life, still supporting others suffering depression, Ari addressed a friend on the forum:

 “Dearest beautiful Jacqueline,